imagej/imagej.github.io/_pages/learn/faq.md

 ## What is the difference between Fiji and ImageJ?

-Fiji is a *distribution* of ImageJ: it bundles the core ImageJ application with a curated selection of plugins pre-installed.
-Specifically, those plugins found on the [Fiji update site](/list-of-update-sites).
+Fiji is a *distribution* of ImageJ + ImageJ2: it bundles the core application with a curated selection of plugins pre-installed.

 ## How do I install Fiji?

 See [here](/software/fiji/downloads#installation) for instructions.

-## How do I turn my ImageJ installation into a Fiji one?

-Fiji is just ImageJ.
-If you are running [ImageJ2](/software/imagej2), simply run {% include bc path='Help | Update' %}, click *Manage update sites*, and enable the *Fiji* update site.

-Or if you are running [ImageJ 1.x](/software/imagej-1.x), you can bootstrap the updater by drag 'n dropping [this link](http://update.imagej.net/bootstrap.js) onto your running ImageJ and run the Javascript that was opened in a text window.
-After that, you can run Fiji/ImageJ using the [ImageJ launcher](/learn/launcher) that was installed into the ImageJ directory.

-## How do I develop Fiji in Eclipse?

-Please refer to the page *[Developing Fiji in Eclipse](/develop/eclipse)*.

-## How can I build Fiji from the command-line?

-[Download and build it](/software/fiji/building-from-source).
-You need Git for that (if you are on Windows, please use [Git for Windows](https://msysgit.github.io/)).

-## How do I install a Fiji plugin into vanilla [ImageJ 1.x](/software/imagej-1.x)?
+## How do I install a Fiji plugin into plain [ImageJ](/software/imagej)?

 Doing this is not recommended:

--   Fiji plugin authors test their plugins in Fiji, not vanilla [ImageJ 1.x](/software/imagej-1.x).
+-   Fiji plugin authors test their plugins in Fiji, not plain [ImageJ](/software/imagej).
--   An increasing number of plugins use features of [ImageJ2](/software/imagej2), which are not available in [ImageJ 1.x](/software/imagej-1.x).
+-   An increasing number of plugins use features of [ImageJ2](/software/imagej2), which are not available in the original [ImageJ](/software/imagej).
 -   If you install multiple plugins with complex dependency chains in this manner, you may have dependency [version](/develop/architecture#versioning) conflicts.
 For things to work, you will need to ensure that all the library versions are compatible.
-The [ Fiji maintainers](/contribute/governance) have already solved this problem for the [Fiji](/software/fiji) distribution.
+The [Fiji maintainers](/contribute/governance) have already solved this problem for the [Fiji](/software/fiji) distribution.

 So you could save yourself a lot of pain by using Fiji instead.

-That said, you can install a Fiji plugin in a vanilla ImageJ 1.x installation, as long as you copy all its dependencies with it.
+That said, you can install a Fiji plugin in a plain ImageJ installation, as long as you copy all its dependencies with it.
 You can do this as follows:

     git clone git://github.com/fiji/Stitching
     cd Stitching